 10. Confessing-to-be-forgiven empowers sin.
 Instead of dealing with sin and releasing life, law-based confession stirs up sin and leads to death.

 11. Confessing-to-be-forgiven keeps us from God.
 When dealing with people, confessing sins and seeking forgiveness may help heal a guilty conscience.
 But God doesn’t relate to us with human love.
+Reviewing our sins in a religious way can harm a good conscience and shipwreck our faith.

 12. Confessing-to-be-forgiven makes us sin-conscious, not Christ-conscious.
 Every minute you spend dwelling on your sin is a minute wasted.
 You’re not worthy?
 Get over yourself!
 Christ is worthy!